 We are proud of our Vision and follow our set Values – those are:

 We try to apply these values to everything we do and supporting all tenants equally, from first time applicants to long-standing tenants.
 We feel that constructive, honest and supportive relationships are the bedrock to a successful community and as such try and foster these relationships at all times.

-Our vision has remained the same for over 60 years – to provide and maintain sustainable community housing that is primarily for the Jewish community, however we do not restrict our housing to the Jewish community exclusively; if you are in housing need please come and see us.
+Our vision has remained the same for almost 70 years – to provide and maintain sustainable community housing that is primarily for the Jewish community, however we do not restrict our housing to the Jewish community exclusively; if you are in housing need please come and see us.

 Working in Partnership

 We are committed to working in partnership with Leeds City Council, Leeds Homes, and other community and voluntary partners, both within the Jewish community and across Leeds.
 As part of our belief in meaningful resident engagement, we work in partnership with our residents to independently and collaboratively scrutinise and hold us to account for the decisions that affect the quality of the homes and services we provide.

 We also aim to ensure that we are well-known by promoting the work of LJHA to our partners.